NASA-JPL-Spacecraft-Analysis/downlink-analysis-scripts/transpire/README.md

 Python script for querying out Data Products, run vnv tools to convert command history and then push to OCS

 # Installation Instructions
-Need to be on a flight machine where chill tools and vnv librarires are setup
+Need to be on a flight machine where chill tools and vnv librarires are setup(e.g. eurcits001)

 Inside the `transpire-dps` folder:
 ```shell